 First Reads is another Prime member perk - and I think I love it more than Prime Reading!
 One the first of each month I get an email with five to six books that are set to be released that month and I get to pick one - for free!
 Quite a few of my top reads this year were found because of First Reads.

 Kindle Unlimited is an extra subscription, but it’s not limited to Prime members.
 For only $9.99 per month you have access to over one million books, plus current magazines, unlimited audiobooks through Audible narration, and it all works on any device with the Kindle app.
+You can read my honest review in this post.

 If you are an avid reader and love having books at your fingertips at anytime Kindle Unlimited is a worthwhile investment.
 The inventory grows frequently and the selection is fantastic with lots of current releases added on a regular basis.
 I signed up again last week and I’ve already read 4 more books!